 He also advises people not to rely on the Accident Compensation Corporation (ACC) to cover them.
 “The reality is that the majority of income protection claims are caused through sickness such as depression, heart issues and non-accidental back-related complaints.
 None of those would be covered by ACC,” he says.

 In addition, Graham says consumers should read the fine print, as some income protections have limitations that exclude mental health conditions.
 “If you think about today’s society, I wouldn’t want those conditions excluded.”

 Another thing to consider with income protection is wait periods.
 If you didn’t have an income because of some illness, how long would it be before your household was financially stretched?

 “Some people might be able to last a month, three months, six months or a year,” Graham says.
 “The wait period is the time you are prepared to self-insure.
 After that wait period, your income protection kicks in.”

 People should consider taking a long-term approach to income protection, Graham says.

 “Do you see yourself working to age 65?
 Because if you do, taking a level premium option would be a good consideration.
 This option levels out your premium over the period of cover.
 If you took this option at say, 35, by the time you get to 50 you are making some incredible savings in premiums.”

 When talking to an adviser, people should ask if income protection is affordable for them.
 The adviser will present ideas around level covers and options for clients to consider as they get older.

 “If you don’t take a level option, as you get older your premiums go up because the risk increases.
 Many clients have said they wished they’d considered level options years earlier.”

-Reported by Hamish Barwick for our AA Directions Autumn 2020 issue
+Reported by Hamish Barwick for our AA Directions Spring 2020 issue